 - Great food - freshly prepared ingredients, accompanying condiments, and a beautiful presentation

-- Pleasant Interaction with Waitstaff and Chefs - all of these places were genuinely interested to engage with you (but didn't go too far), explained history of the dish, restaurant, or chef, and appeared to enjoy the service.
-Some of them sang Italian songs, or invited us near the kitchen, but it was never too much or intrusive.
+- Pleasant Interaction with Waitstaff and Chefs - all of these places were genuinely interested in engaging with you (but didn't go too far), explained history of the dish, restaurant, or chef, and appeared to enjoy the service.
+Some of them sang Italian songs, or invited us in near the kitchen, but it was never too much or intrusive.

 - Excellent Service - there's 'pleasant interaction' and then there's excellent service.
 Knowing your menus, product, and preparation, and then delivering it in a timely fashion is just as important as the meal itself.
 The service in all the places listed here was Very Good to I Couldn't Have Asked for Anything More.

-If you're thinking about skipping Naples on your Amalfi Coast vacation, please don't!
-Sure it's a "grittier" port city as some have described, but Naples offers an authentic glimpse into real Neapolitan life.
+If you're thinking about skipping this port city on your Amalfi Coast vacation, don't.
+Go to Naples!
+Sure it's a "grittier" city as some have described, but Naples offers an authentic glimpse into real Neapolitan life.
 Although I almost hated it at first, it was for a completely different reason.
 My advice?
 Don't shy away from one of the most interesting cities you're likely to find anywhere.

 Bar Caffe Gambrinus - Just off the famous Piazza del Plebiscito, the historic Caffe Gambrinus had the best coffee drinks of our trip!
 Every one was insanely delicious, and truly a work of art, as were the tempting goodies and savory bites that accompanied the drinks, coffee or otherwise.
 Great european atmosphere inside and out!